proedl10/mgt4250project/README.md

 ## Project Questions
 - Q1: What are the key drivers for income inequality?
 - Q2: How does race affect the median income of everyday people?
-- Q3: What is the impact of Gender and Education on income levels?
+- Q3: What is the impact of Education on income levels?

 ## Why we Picked These Questions
 - Income Inequality has a significant societal and economic impact, and it is important that we understand the factors that lead to inequality for greater economic development.